flatcar-archive/flatcar-docs/os/booting-on-cloudca.md

-# Running CoreOS Container Linux on cloud.ca
+# Running Flatcar Linux on cloud.ca

 [cloud.ca](http://www.cloud.ca) is a regional IaaS designed to help meet regulatory or security requirements by storing data in Canada.
 Container Linux is a supported operating system for VMs on the cloud.ca infrastructure.